taliox/mailstatic/README.md

 Simple and straight forward:

 1. The POST request of your form is forwarded to your mailstatic server.
-2. The server accepts the post request and its parameters and sends a mail with the given information towards the provided adress.
+2. The server accepts the post request and its parameters and sends a mail with the given information towards the provided address.
 3. The provided email address receives the mail that was created by the HTML form.

 ## Use Cases & Advantages